YuandongMa/DualRouteGS/README.md

 A trainable research implementation based on the supplied DualRouteGS manuscript.
 The network, modules, configurations, and execution interfaces use the DualRouteGS name and are organized around **PSR + IGA**.
 The input is **one calibrated scalar X-ray transmission projection and its acquisition geometry**.
 The output is a three-dimensional Gaussian attenuation field in global coordinates, which supports novel-view projection rendering and volume reconstruction.

-This codebase was developed from the manuscript and public implementations. **It is not the authors' original experimental repository and does not include manuscript-trained weights or reproduced benchmark results.** Equations, gradients, and the complete data workflow have been checked on CPU.
-CUDA source code and adapters are included, but they have not been compiled or tested in the current environment because no GPU was available.
-See the [verification report](verification/REPORT.md) for the actual validation record.

 ## 1. Components and Entry Points